Barbiecore is here to make your childhood dreams come true

 The main theme?
 More is more — and you can never have too much pink.
 When it comes to fashion, the vibe is essentially dopamine dressing in fluorescent pink and as many sparkles as you can handle.

 So as you have probably noticed, Barbiecore fashion and beauty has taken the world by storm.
-Valentino’s Fall 22 collection is pretty much everywhere (how could anyone forget Lizzo’s ICONIC Barbie-inspired look at the premiere of her series Watch Out For The Big Grrrls?!) and Megan Fox has cemented her status as Barbie queen with her pastel pink locks.
+Valentino’s Fall 22 collection was everywhere last year (how could anyone forget Lizzo’s ICONIC Barbie-inspired look at the premiere of her series Watch Out For The Big Grrrls?!) and Megan Fox has cemented her status as Barbie queen with her pastel pink hair.

 However, like Barbie herself, who has been a symbol of unrealistic body standards as well as female liberation and empowerment (read: the Barbie Inspiring Women collection), Barbiecore is somewhat contradictory.